jiangyigithub/my_offer/notebooks/longman3000/vlog/06capable.md

 Potts was appointed chairman of the education committee.

 **challenge**
+`/ˈtʃæ/`
+I relish the challenge of rebuilding the club.

 **champion**
+`/æm/`
+the Olympic champion

 **championship**
+Greece won the European Championship.

 ## 4
 **channel**
 `/æ/`
+The kids are watching cartoons on the Disney channel.

 **chap**
 guy
 `/æ/`
+a decent sort chap

 **chapter**
+a new chapter peace and cooperation

 **character**
+Everyone recognizes Disney's cartoon characters.

 **characteristic**
+Violent images are a defining characteristic of his work.

 **characterize**
+`characterize somebody as (being) something`
+The group was characterized as being well-educated and liberal.

 **charity**
 `/æ/`